cirocosta/dagger-notes/README.md

 ## can we "see" the graphql?

-soo, I know that somehow the client is sending a graphql somewhere (my guess, the `dagger session`), but, can we get to intercept that somehow?
+soo, I know that somehow the client is sending graphql queries somewhere (my guess, the `dagger session`, which is then proxying to the engine), but, can we get to intercept that somehow?

-well, we can tell that the generation of the graphql query itself is being performed in here:
+well, we can tell that the generation of the graphql query itself is being performed in here in the client:

 ```
 > dagger.io/dagger/querybuilder.(*Selection).Execute() /home/cirocosta/go/pkg/mod/dagger.io/dagger@v0.9.3/querybuilder/querybuilder.go:152 (PC: 0x8ae98e)